gndpwnd/archive-frontend/content/posts/How to Beat Hotels.md

 ---
-title: "How to Beat Hotels"
+title: "How To Beat Hotels"
 date: "2022-07-03"
 description: "mt short"
 tags: [